top of page

 GAWP5 presents Abraham Hayward, 1750-1796, Boston, cabinetmaker, as the craftsman behind planes imprinted A+Hayward.

-Alternative candidates from SE MA were explored and four were found:
+Alternative candidates from SE MA were explored and five have been found:

 Ansel Hayward 1789-1863, Easton, MA, cabinetmaker